-- Character references with font-specific glyph names are useful in content strings to select alternate character forms (e.g. swash characters) and glyphs without any specific Unicode semantics (symbols, icons, and ornaments).
-Note that tabular figures and many other features are more easily implemented with OpenType features (see Section 7.3, "OpenType Layout Features", page 164) if supported by the font. - Names from the Adobe Glyph List (including the uniXXXX and u1XXXX forms) plus certain common "misnamed" glyph names are always accepted for content strings and hypertext strings.
+- ► Character references with font-specific glyph names are useful in contents strings to select alternate character forms (e.g. swash characters) and glyphs without any specific Unicode semantics (symbols, icons, and ornaments).
+Note that tabular figures and many other features are more easily implemented with OpenType features (see Section 7.4, "OpenType Layout Features", page 154) if supported by the font. - Names from the Adobe Glyph List (including the uniXXXX and uXXXX/uXXXXX/ uXXXXXX forms) plus various common "misnamed" glyph names are always accepted for content strings and hypertext strings.